Watching The Baskerville Curse (1983 animation)

 by Mark Wallace

 Yet more Sherlock Holmes-watching in recent days.
 This time it’s the Australian-produced animated series from 1983, with the legendary Peter O’Toole providing the voice of the Great Detective.
 This series by Burbank Studios comprised adaptations of the four novels by Doyle: A Study in Scarlet, The Sign of Four, The Hound of the Baskervilles and The Valley of Fear, to put them in order of original publication (IMDb reverses Four and Hound in the chronology of the adaptations).
-This series has not garnered much attention, and have been called “tame and somewhat insipid” by well-known Sherlockian scholar David Stuart Davies.
-A few reviews on IMDb have called the Hound adaptation the best of the four, so I’ll focus on that for the moment.
+The series has not garnered much attention, and has been called “tame and somewhat insipid” by well-known Sherlockian scholar David Stuart Davies.
+A few reviews on IMDb have called the Hound adaptation the best of the four, however, and that is the one I will focus on here.

-Just as all of the Brett Holmes adaptations do, the Burbank series change the introductions to the tales.
-Doyle’s classic opening is a dialogue scene between Holmes and Watson, at Baker Street, usually preceding any mystery – Holmes might complain about the boredom of life; do some clever reading of Watson or somebody else around, etc. Into this cosy milieu the mystery is afterwards introduced.
-Many of my favourite moments and pieces of dialogue come from these introductory scenes, but adaptations have tended to eschew them, perhaps because they are not seen as being very dramatic.
+Just as all of the Jeremy Brett Holmes adaptations do, the Burbank series changes the introductions to the tales.
+Doyle’s typical tale opening is a dialogue scene between Holmes and Watson, at Baker Street, usually preceding any mystery – Holmes might complain about the boredom of life; do some clever reading of Watson or somebody else around, etc. Into this cosy milieu the mystery is afterwards introduced.
+In other words, Doyle starts with the characters, and the plot comes afterward.
+Many of my favourite moments and pieces of dialogue come from these introductory scenes, but adaptations have tended to eschew them, perhaps because they are not seen as being very dramatic, and they are by nature not essential to the plot.

 Typical Doyle opening, from “The Copper Beeches“.
 Nice dialogue!: